Big Pigeon in Southwest Iowa

 Picture

-I treat the United States participation in WWII as being two wars in two different geographic areas.
+I view World War II as a consequence and continuation of World War I, and treat the United States participation in World War II as consisting of two wars in two different geographic areas

 Planned Division of Eurasia